MinecraftForge/Documentation/docs/gui/screens.md

      * 'imageWidth' and 'imageHeight'.
 The two zeros represent the
      * integer u/v coordinates inside the 256 x 256 PNG file.
      */
-    GuiComponent.blit(pose, this.leftPos, this.topPos, 0, 0, this.imageWidth, this.imageHeight);
+    graphics.blit(BACKGROUND_LOCATION, this.leftPos, this.topPos, 0, 0, this.imageWidth, this.imageHeight);
 }
 ```